Lambda123Design/GenAI-Skills/README.md

 We can see Latency, how much time taken, tokens, etc.. in LangSmith

 **No cost involved because we are using a Complete Open Source Model from Ollama**

+**R) Building Gen AI App using LCEL - Getting Started with Open Source Models using Groq API**

+#### Groq is the Platform in which we will use the OpenSource Models

+#### Groq is the AI Infrastructure Company that delivers fast AI Inference; We need inference the models that has been developed by Tech Giants; We need to really deploy these models somewhere

+#### If we are using our inferencing or deploying, there will be a lot of charges

+#### Groq LPUi Inference, LPU standing for Language Processing Unit is a hardware and software platform that delivers exceptional compute speed, quality, energy efficiency (Refer Documentations for Further)

+Langchain Expression Language (LCEL) - Used to chain Components together

+In this quickstart we'll show you how to build a simple LLM application with LangChain.
+This application will translate text from English into another language.
+This is a relatively simple LLM application - it's just a single LLM call plus some prompting.
+Still, this is a great way to get started with LangChain - a lot of features can be built with just some prompting and an LLM call!

+We will learn about:

+- Using language models

+- Using PromptTemplates and OutputParsers

+- Using LangChain Expression Language (LCEL) to chain components together

+- Debugging and tracing your application using LangSmith

+- Deploying your application with LangServe

+**OpenAI is cost to use any models (GPT4 or anything)**

+**Steps:**

+1. Install Langchain

+2. Go to Groq.com and sign in

+**Groq has deployed several models from Top Giants in their cloud and to access them we need API Keys; They also use LPU Inferencing**

+3. Click on GroqCloud and go to "API Keys"

+4. Copy the API Key and paste it on .env file in VS Code

+5. Code for:

+import os

+from dotenv import load_dotenv

+load_dotenv() **Loads all the environment variables**

+## Coding to Load both Open AI and Groq

+import openai

+openai.api_key=os.getenv("OPENAI_API_KEY")

+groq_api_key=os.getenv("GROQ_API_KEY")

+#### 6. Installing Langchain_Groq (!pip install langchain_groq) - This is responsible for interacting with any LLM Models deployed in Groq Platform
+groq_api_key

+#### 7. Using Groq Models

+from langchain_groq import ChatGroq

+model=ChatGroq(model="Gemma2-9b-It",groq_api_key=groq_api_key)

+#### Langchain creates integration with every LLM Platform over there

+**S) Building Gen AI App using LCEL - Building LLM, Prompt and StrOuput Chains with LCEL**

+**Steps to do:**

+1. Installing langchain_core

+2. from langchain_core.messages import HumanMessage,SystemMessage

+Whenevr we chat with LLM, we need to say to that, which is provided by Human Being and which is basically an instruction; SystemMessage is an instruction on how the LLM Model should work

+3. Creating a Message

+messages=[
+    SystemMessage(content="Translate the following from English to French"), HumanMessage(content="Hello How are you?")
+]

+4. Invoking the specific message:

+result=model.invoke(messages)

+5. Using the Output Parser:

+**Along with the output we will also see, tokens used, completion time, prompt time, total time, etc...; We get it as AI Message, Means output from LLM Model**

+#### We got ouput inside a "Content" in the AI Message; We want to get only the output message, so we will use "Output Parser"

+from langchain_core.output_parsers import StrOutputParser

+parser=StrOutputParser()

+parser.invoke(result)

+#### We have two components: Model.Invoke and StringOutput Parser

+#### Using LCEL we can chain the components

+chain=model|parser

+chain.invoke(messages)

+#### 6. Prompt Templates

+**Whenever we invoke with messages, it goes to model and next we get String Output Parser**

+#### We have one more efficient technique called "Prompt Templates"; Instead of givig list of messages, take a combination of user input and some application logic, where we will be able to give some instruction

+#### The application logic will take raw user inputs and transforms into list of messages that can be passed to large models

+from langchain_core.prompts import ChatPromptTemplate

+generic_template="Trnaslate the following into {language}:"

+prompt=ChatPromptTemplate.from_messages(
+    [("system",generic_template),("user","{text}")]
+)

+result=prompt.invoke({"language":"French","text":"Hello"})

+result.to_messages() **Converting to Messages**

+## Chaining together components with LCEL

+chain=prompt|model|parser

+chain.invoke({"language":"French","text":"Hello"})

+**T) Building Gen AI App using LCEL - Deploy LangServe Runnable and Chain as API**

+**LangServe brought by LangChain and is integrated with Fast API**

+**Steps:**

+1. Install FastAPI, uvicorn, langserve, sse_starlette

+2. We loaded our model, created our Prompt Template, Created chain and output parser

+3. Run .py file from Command Prompt

+#### 4. Go to the website and type "/docs" after the link

+#### 5. Use the "POST/chain/invoke" to do the predictions

+#### 6. We can also go to website "/chian/output_schema"

+#### 7. We also do with the help of Postman.
+Copy "127.0.0.1:8000/chain/batch" in Postman "POST" request; We will get the same output in Postman too